 The establishment of the District will, however, directly increase regulatory costs to the landowners within the District.
 Such increases in regulatory costs, principally the anticipated increases in transactional costs as a result of likely imposition of special assessments and use fees by the District, will be the direct result of facilities and services provided by the District to the landowners within the District.
 However, as property ownership in the District is completely voluntary, all current property owners must consent to the establishment of the District and all initial prospective buyers will have such additional transaction costs disclosed to them prior to sale, as required by State law.
-Such costs, however, should be considered voluntary, self-imposed, and as a tradeoff for the service and facilities provided by the District.
+Such costs, however, should be considered voluntary, self-imposed, and as a tradeoff for the enhanced service and facilities provided by the District.

-The District will incur overall operational costs related to services for infrastructure maintenance, landscaping, and similar items.
+The District will incur overall operational costs related to services for infrastructure maintenance, landscaping, amenity operation and similar items.
 In the initial stages of development, the costs will likely be minimized.
 These operating costs will be funded by the landowners through direct funding agreements or special assessments levied by the District.
 Similarly, the District may incur costs associated with the issuance and repayment of special assessment revenue bonds.
-While these costs in the aggregate may approach the stated threshold over a five-year period, this would not be unusual for a Project of this nature and the infrastructure and services proposed to be provided by the District-related costs are not additional development costs.
-Due to the relatively low cost of financing available to CDDs, due to the tax-exempt nature of their debt, certain improvements can be provided more efficiently by the District than by alternative entities.
-Furthermore, it is important to remember that such costs would be funded through special assessments paid by landowners within the District, and would not be a burden on the taxpayers outside the District.
+While these costs in the aggregate may approach the stated threshold over a five year period, this would not be unusual for a Project of this nature and the infrastructure and services proposed to be provided by the District will be needed to serve the Project regardless of the existence of the District.
+Thus, the District-related costs are not additional development costs.
+Due to the relatively low cost of financing available to CDDs, due to the tax-exempt nature of CDD debt, certain improvements can be provided more efficiently by the District than by alternative entities.
+Furthermore, it is important to remember that such costs would be funded through special assessments paid by landowners within the District, and would not be a burden on the taxpayers outside the District nor can the District debt be a debt of the County or the State.